What Is a PRP Injection?

 Platelet-rich plasma (PRP) injections are a treatment used to help heal an injury.
 These shots, which are based on your own blood, are being used more to treat sports injuries and to help wounds heal after surgery.
 Some doctors use it as a cosmetic procedure to target signs of aging, such as wrinkles.

-Plasma is the liquid part of your blood that’s mostly made of water and protein.
+Plasma is the liquid part of your blood that’s mostly water and protein.
 It lets red and white blood cells and platelets move through your bloodstream.
-Platelets are a type of blood cell that makes your blood clot.
+Platelets are blood cells that make your blood clot.
 They also play a role in healing.